Email

 The need to know what is happening now or what has previously occurred or maybe both will determine what is absolutely necessary for your tracking needs.
 Not all tracking devices are set up to provide both aspects of tracking information.

 Live tracking relies on up-to-date positional data being received from a tracking device on a regular basis that enables the receiver to be kept up-to-date of the exact current location of a tracking device and therefore the person or object that it is being used to track.
-Dependant upon the system being used, the live information can either be requested at that time or live updates are automatically sent out by the tracking device at specific intervals without the requirement for an on-demand request.
+Dependent upon the system being used, the live information can either be requested at that time or live updates are automatically sent out by the tracking device at specific intervals without the requirement for an on-demand request.

-An on-demand live location request is generally condiucted using a Smartphone where a call or a text message is directed to the SIM number in the tracking device, which triggers the device to respond with it’s current locational data.
+An on-demand live location request is generally conducted using a Smartphone where a call or a text message is directed to the SIM number in the tracking device, which triggers the device to respond with its current locational data.
 This is received on the Smartphone as a text message in the form of a web link, which when opened displays on-screen a pinned location on Google Maps.
-For tracking systems where live updates are automatically sent out the software sends a new position every 5 to 30 seconds and this information will instantly updates the pinned map location.
+For tracking systems where live updates are automatically sent out the software sends a new position every 5 to 30 seconds and this information will instantly update the pinned map location.
 If the pinned location moves from one update to the next then it can be assumed that the tracking device is moving.
 Generally 5 minutes after the tracking device has stopped moving the tracking software ceases to send any further live locational data, which helps conserve the power source of the tracker.

 On-demand tracking devices do not generally have a way of storing and displaying historical positional data.
 With a dedicated tracking app/website the more sophisticated tracking systems are able to catalogue a large amount of historical data over an extended period of weeks and months which can then be presented in numerous way to enable the user to analyse the positional history in a way that suits their needs.
 This could be the ability to playback information on a mapping screen, show just the locations where the tracker stopped, the examination of speed data, etc. A racking platform will also have an alert system to notify the user of certain tracker or locational events.
 As such a dedicated tracking platform can be viewed on both Smartphone and computer, as a website, with secure login.
 A dedicated tracking system of this type will have an ongoing cost, usually in the form of an annual fee.